kshvmdn/uoft-ace-api/README.md

 ### Contribute

 This project is completely open source, feel free to [open an issue](https://github.com/kshvmdn/issues) for bugs/requests or [submit a pull request](https://github.com/kshvmdn/pulls)!

-##### TODO:

-  - [ ] Implement Redis to cache response data (boilerplate is partially implemented).
-  - [ ] Add URL parameters to specify dates (possibly date ranges as well).
-  - [ ] Determine an efficient way to sort room codes for a given building (right now the order is completely random).